 The exterior of your home plays an important role in its curb appeal – or that crucial first impression people make when they see it.
 A well-kept home exterior goes a long way toward improving curb appeal.

 Color also plays an important role in this function.
-The color you choose for your home can impact the way that people perceive it, and that color extends not only from the siding, but also the trim and areas such as shutters.
+The color you choose for your home can impact the way that people perceive it, and that color extends not only from the siding, but also the trim and areas such as composite wood shutters.

 The right siding and shutter color combinations can have a profound impact on the way your home is perceived.
 Colors that work well together to create both subtle and bold designs can help give your home’s exterior a cohesive appearance that really enhances its style.